appscode/blog/content/post/kubedb-v2024.03.16/index.md

 Note `walKeepSegment`, `walKeepSize`, `maxSlotWALKeepSize` resembles `wal_keep_segment`, `wal_keep_size` and `max_slot_wal_keep_size` of `postgresql.conf` file.

-## Redis

-Redis metrics exporter images has been updated to the latest version `v1.58.0`.
-The latest version contains several CVE fixes.

-## Elasticsearch

-Metrics exporter images for Elasticsearch has been updated from `v1.3.0` to `v1.7.0`.
-The updated image contains less CVE and have a few bug fixes.
-These changes are applicable to both the elasticsearch versions with xpack plugins and OpenSearch.

 ## Zookeeper

 This release includes Grafana dashboards for easier monitoring of KubeDB managed ZooKeeper.
 The grafana dashboard shows several ZooKeeper specific data, status and diagram of memory and cpu consumption.
 You can check the dashboard to see the overall health of your zookeeper servers easily.
 As usual KubeDB provided Grafana dashboards comes in a bundle of three - Summary dashboard for overall monitoring of the database cluster, Database dashboard for database insights and Pod dashboard for monitoring database pods specifically.
 Here's a preview of the summary dashboard for Zookeeper.